Robert-Bobrowicz/how_callback_works/README.md

-# How callback function works
+# How Promise works

-This is to show how callback functions work.
+This is to show how Promise works.

 ## node app.js to run